 Residency Regulations and Visa

 We are happy that you decided to come to Stralsund for your studies.
-It is important to inform yourself in advance about visas and residence regulations, staying for a longer time in Germany.
+It is important to inform yourself in advance about visa and residence regulations, when staying for a longer time in Germany.
 On this page you find the most important information at a glance.

 A visa is a stamp in a passport that allows foreign nationals to enter Germany and entitles them to stay for a period of up to three months or longer.